 Your backwater valve should last many years with the proper maintenance.
 Follow the manufacturer’s recommendations, and at a minimum, have the valve checked and cleaned once a year.
 And as mentioned above, keeping your system free of unnecessary materials, will also help to extend the life expectancy.

 Keeping your home dry and safe is important to you and your insurance provider.
-The cost incurred to install a backwater valve may be a lot less than the cost (and the headache) involved in repairing the damage to your home and valuable possessions caused by a sewer back up.
+The cost incurred to install a backwater valve may be a lot less than the cost (and the headache) involved in repairing the damage to your home and valuable possessions caused by a water backup.

 In some areas, homeowners can obtain subsidies to assist them with installing backwater valves.
 We’ve listed some links below.
 If your area is not listed, check with your municipality.